Kallannn/DEVinHouse-projeto-3/README.md

 Faça o download do repositório, abra a pasta DEVinHouse-projeto-3 com Visual Studio Code. abra a apasta no console integrado e use o commando 'npm start' <br />

 ## endpoints
-This will be a mess if I keep on translating so I'll only use english from now on <br /><br />
+This will be a mess if I keep on translating so I'll only use english from now on <br />
+Vai ficar Bagunçado de eu continuar traduzindo então será apenas inglês de agora em diante <br /><br />

 ### User